 9) One of my big pet peeves is the whole idea of a high school “portfolio.”
 NO, no, no!
 You do NOT need to make a high school portfolio to try to impress colleges.
 Send ONLY what they ask for.
 They don’t need to see a sample lab report or persuasive essay about why Elizabeth should not have rejected Mr. Darcy.
 (Anybody else think it odd that she didn’t fall in love with him until AFTER she had seen his palatial home??
 Hmmmm???
 Well, I guess the pond scene with Colin Firth didn’t hurt, either…LOL.)
 Colleges create applications with certain questions and information requested for a reason.
 They’ve got it covered; they’ve been doing it a long time.

 10) Your child does NOT have to be on grade-level to graduate from high school.
 If your child has a learning disability or some other reason for taking things a bit slower than the average student, you can still count their work as high school work and graduate them when YOU decide they are ready.
 More about this in What to do When Your Homeschool High School Student is Behind.

 11) Your child does NOT have to take all core courses or AP courses or CLEP exams or dual credit.
 Check online college catalogs for what courses they require of their applicants — you will see it is not onerous.
-More about that here: The Easy First Step to High School Curriculum Planning.
+More about that here: How to KNOW What Your Teen NEEDS to Get Into College.